What is an Appeal?

 There is no fee to send an appeal to US Sailing if the appeal will be considered by an association appeals committee (AAC).
 Appeals considered by an AAC are appeals from protest committee decisions, other than protests involving rule 69 (Misconduct) or made at a US Sailing Championship (in which case those appeals go directly to the US Sailing Appeals Committee).

 After US Sailing sends the appeal to the AAC, the AAC will inform the appellant if it requires a fee.
 If the appeal will be considered by the US Sailing Appeals Committee, there is a fee of $25 for US Sailing members and $75 for non-members (rule R3).

 The US Sailing Appeals Committee considers appeals from decisions of association appeals committees and the Intercollegiate Sailing Association (ICSA) / Interscholastic Sailing Association (ISSA) Appeals Committee, and appeals from protest committee decisions involving rule 69 (Misconduct) or from protest committee decisions made at US Sailing Championships.

-You may pay the fee online by purchasing the item on the National Appeal Fee page of the US Sailing Web Store (search “pay appeal”).
+You may pay the fee online by purchasing the item on the National Appeal Fee page of the US Sailing Web Store.
 You may also send a check for the fee to US Sailing at 1 Roger Williams University Way, ATTN: Race Administration Director, Bristol, RI 02809.

 The Race Administration Director promptly sends it to the appropriate appeals committee.
 The appellant will receive an acknowledgement from the Director that the appeal has been received, and indicating the appeals committee to which the appeal has been sent.
 When the appeals committee receives the appeal, it too will send the appellant an acknowledgement letter with further information about the processing of the appeal.
 In addition, the appeals committee will send the appeal, all relevant documents it has received with the appeal, and a copy of the acknowledgement letter to all the parties and committees involved in the appeal.